I’m sitting in a sanctuary of around 1,500 people this Sunday morning. But I feel completely alone.

 “Don’t be afraid,” David said to him, “for I will surely show you kindness for the sake of your father Jonathan.
 I will restore to you all the land that belonged to your grandfather Saul, and you will always eat at my table.”

-So King David, who not coincidentally had Jesus as a descendant, decided he wanted to bless the offspring of his old friend Jonathan.
+So King David, who not coincidentally Jesus had as an ancestor, decided to bless the offspring of his old friend Jonathan.
 Mephibosheth was brought back to the palace for which he was originally destined.
 All his rights and privileges were restored to him, and now he even ate at the King’s table.

 I thank God for that season of brokenness and for the wounds I still carry from it.
 It was painful, and I’d be lying if I said I’d fully recovered from it.
 Honestly, I’ll never quite be able to walk the same again.